Mentioning Your Hobbies and Interests on Your CV

 If you’ve just left education or have little work experience, that’s all the more reason to write about your interests and hobbies in your CV.
 The right hobbies and interests will add value to your CV and demonstrate that you have transferrable skills.

 Not all hobbies and interests should be included in your CV.
 A good tip is to think about the position you’re applying for and to select hobbies and interests that complement your skills and experience.
+With our resume templates you can easily decide which hobbies and interests to include, or whether you want to include any at all.

 Examples of hobbies and interests to include in your CV